puzhang-ml/puzhang-ml.github.io/content/posts/score-based-generative-model/index.md

 ### Intro

-In the continually advancing world of image generation techniques, diffusion-centric methods have seen a notable rise in interest, alongside other significant progressions.
-Models such as [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release), [Imagen](https://imagen.research.google/), and DALL-E2(https://openai.com/dall-e-2) have garnered acclaim for their impressive feats.
-In this article, I'll demonstrate the connection between score-based generative models and these cutting-edge generative models.
-Our discussion will include a side-by-side review of diffusion models versus score-based generative models, illustrating the seamless integration of diffusion methods within the score-based paradigm.
-Moreover, I'll delve into captivating scenarios where classifiers can steer the diffusion mechanism, facilitating the creation of image examples influenced by specific class identifiers or textual cues.
-I utilized many of the explanations and illustrations found in [this post](https://yang-song.net/blog/2021/score/) written by the primary author of the score-based generative model paper.
+In the ever-evolving landscape of image generation models, diffusion-related approaches have surged in popularity, accompanied by other notable advancements.
+Models like [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release), [Imagen](https://imagen.research.google/), and [DALL-E2](https://openai.com/dall-e-2) have captured attention for their remarkable capabilities.
+In this post, I will show how the score based generative models are related to all these state-of-art generative models.
+The discussion here will encompass a comparative analysis of diffusion models with score-based generative models, showcasing how diffusion techniques can be effectively incorporated into the score-based framework.
+Additionally, I will explore intriguing possibilities where classifiers can guide the diffusion process, allowing for the generation of image samples based on specific class labels or textual inputs.
+After reading through the post, you will have a preliminary understanding of the principles behind these cutting-edge techniques and their potential applications in various fields.
+Many of the illustrations and equations listed here come from [this post](https://yang-song.net/blog/2021/score/) written by the primary author of the score-based generative model paper.

 ### Generative Model History

-In the domain of machine learning, models predominantly fall into two categories: generative and discriminative.
-A model that determines whether an image depicts a dog or a cat is discriminative, whereas a model that generates a lifelike image of a dog or cat is generative.
-Representative discriminative models encompass methods such as Logistic regression, SVM, random forest, and DNN.
+In the domain of machine learning, models fall into two main categories: generative and discriminative.
+A model that determines whether an image shows a dog or a cat is discriminative, whereas a model that generates a lifelike image of a dog or cat is generative.
+Representative discriminative models include Logistic regression, SVM, random forest, and DNN.
 On the other hand, typical generative models consist of autoencoders, GANs, and diffusion models.

-The underlying principle for all generative models is to transform a basic distribution, commonly a gaussian distribution, into a more intricate target distribution.
-This transformation simplifies the task of drawing samples from the intricate distribution to merely sampling from a gaussian distribution.
-As an illustration, the distribution from which our image dataset originates can serve as the target distribution.
+The underlying principle for all generative models is to transform a basic distribution, commonly a gaussian distribution, into a more complex target distribution.
+This transformation simplifies the task of drawing samples from the complex distribution to merely sampling from a gaussian distribution.
+As an illustration, if we have a set of images, the distribution from which our image dataset originates can serve as the target distribution.
 To put it more precisely, if our basic gaussian distribution is denoted as $X$, our objective is to devise a model such that $G(X)$ mirrors the distribution of our input dataset.
 Consequently, when we draw samples from $X$, $G(X)$ will reflect the distribution of our original data.

 #### Autoencoder
 Autoencoders represent an early popular generative model.
 They comprise two components: an encoder, which transforms input data into a latent space, and a decoder, which reverts this latent representation back to an output resembling the original input data.
 One can also interpret autoencoders as dimensionality reduction techniques, given that the latent space typically has significantly fewer dimensions than the input.
-This latent space acts as the architecture's bottleneck, ensuring only the most pertinent information is passed through and subsequently reconstructed.
+This latent space acts as the architecture's bottleneck, ensuring only the most import information is passed through and subsequently reconstructed.
 However, traditional autoencoders encode input data to arbitrary locations in the latent space, complicating the generation of realistic images upon decoding from sampled latent points.
 To address these limitations, the Variational Autoencoder (VAE) was introduced.

 The VAE's innovation is its attempt to ensure encoded data within the latent space adheres to a standard normal distribution.
 This is accomplished by incorporating a KL-divergence between the encoded data and a standard normal distribution into the loss function.
 Thus, the loss consists of two components: a reconstruction loss (typically MSE, as with traditional autoencoders) and a KL-divergence loss.
 The resulting encoded data then aligns with a standard normal distribution.
 Such an approach guarantees that: 1) closely situated points in the latent space produce similar decoding outputs, and 2) any point sampled from the standard normal distribution yields meaningful decoded outputs.
 Nonetheless, the VAE often produces somewhat blurred results, likely due to inherent interpolations between various images.

 ![autoencoder-arch](images/autoencoder-arch.png)